 Student achievement will be measured using formative assessment tools and the mastery system in accordance with College policy.
 Students will receive ongoing feedback from the instructor throughout the course.
 Evaluation will be based on learning outcomes and course content.
 Mastery will be granted to students who achieve an average of at least 70% on the portfolio items listed below.
 Evaluation will include, but need not be limited to, the following tasks:

--A collection of formative assessments, demonstrating effective presentation skills (such as body language, rapport with the audience, and pronunciation) and showing attention to instructor and peer feedback.
+-A collection of tasks demonstrating effective presentation skills (such as body language, rapport with the audience, and pronunciation) and showing attention to instructor and peer feedback.

--At least 1 final group project of 4-5 minutes in length per student, taken from the project bank.
+-At least 1 project of 4-5 minutes in length per student.
 Students will demonstrate understanding by summarizing one or more issues in education and academic life and by communicating meaning effectively and intelligibly.
 Possible projects might be:

 - A video of tips for new students

--At least 2 speaking quizzes to demonstrate mastery of skills, language functions, and pronunciation elements (such as an in-class paired recording of a short conversation of students giving each other advice or a phone message to extend an invitation or express an excuse).
+-At least 2 speaking in-class assessments to demonstrate mastery of skills, language functions, and pronunciation elements (such as an in-class paired recording of a short conversation of students giving each other advice or a phone message to extend an invitation or express an excuse).

 -A complete record of weekly experiential tasks such as completion of assignments before, during and after the activities (setting goals, taking notes, or writing a reflective paragraph) and proof of attendance at all activities.
 Experiential activities may include joining and participating in college-organized conversation activities or interviewing a Douglas College student who is taking academic courses.